This is Part XIV of The Public Medievalist’s continuing series on Race, Racism and the Middle Ages.

 Kusimba: But why is this important?
 This is important because even as archaeologists digging about in these remote places that no one has ever hard off or cares to know, it is really important that we engage with the writings of these early scholars.
 Because without engaging with the writings of these early scholars, we soon run into the same inventions and biases that we criticized.

 Next week, I continue the interview where he reveals the Africa he knows—not lost in the mists, but powerful, sophisticated, and intimately connected with the rest of the world.
+Continue to part II of the interview, here.

 © Copyright 2017 Paul B. Sturtevant, All rights Reserved.
 Written For: The Public Medievalist